 1. Community Redevelopment Agency (the "CRA") ationship(s) between the NW 7th Avenue Corridor and you and/or a member of your family as defined resent a conflict of interest?
 Family should be defined broadly to include blood relatives, in-laws, or family If yes, please list or elaborate such relationships a as you can best estimate them on a separate sheet and the details of annual or potential financial benefit of paper.
-2. Are you or a member of your family employed by should be defined broadly to include blood relative YesNo Miami-Dade County ("County") or the CRA?
-Family es, in-laws, or family by adoption If yes, please identify the employee's name(s) separate piece of paper. and provide the specifics of the employment on a 3. ployed by the County or the CRA during the prior to include blood relatives, in-laws, or family by YesNo If yes, please identify the employee's or official's ror official capacity on a separate piece of paper. name(s) and provide the specifics of their employment TENANT: BUILDING OWNER: Name, Typed or Handwritten Name, Typed or Handwritten Signature Signature / / · · · ·
+Are you or a member of your family employed by Miami-Dade County ("County") or the CR should be defined broadly to include blood relatives, in-laws, or family by adoption If yes, please identify the employee's name(s) separate piece of paper. and provide the specifics of the employment on a 3. .
+Have you or a member of your family been employed by the County or the CRA during the three years?
+Family should be defined broadly to include blood relatives, in-laws, or family adoption.
+YesNo If yes, please identify the employee's or official's ror official capacity on a separate piece of paper. name(s) and provide the specifics of their employment TENANT: BUILDING OWNER: Name, Typed or Handwritten Name, Typed or Handwritten Signature Signature / / · · · ·